 If a person does not want a Medicare Advantage plan, or if there are no suitable plans available in their area, they can choose to purchase a separate dental insurance policy.

 Private health insurance companies offer plans that include dental cover.
 Before purchasing one, a person may wish to research the different plans available to them and select one that best suits their needs.

 Other options for dental care include:

 - contacting the local health department to find out if they offer free or low cost dental services at certain times

 - applying for Medicaid benefits, which may help provide dental benefits to some individuals and families (income qualifications may vary by state)

 - contacting local dental or dental hygiene schools to find out if they offer free or low cost services

 Community organizations, such as the United Way, may also help a person find free or low cost dental services.

 Good dental health is vital for overall health.
-In fact, researchers have linked poor dental health with a worsening of some medical conditions, such as diabetes and heart disease.
+In fact,

 Even if Medicare does not cover dental health, a person can seek dental benefits through Medicare Advantage or other community health programs.